aimhigherweb/iec_website/content/what-we-do/digital-eye-strain.md

 ---
 title: Digital Eye Strain
 category: "SE08"
-preview_image: computer-vision-syndrome-1.jpg
+preview_image: digital.jpeg
 ---
 <div class="employee-heading">
 <p>Love it or loathe it − the world we live in has become increasingly digital.
 More and more hours are spent gazing at digital screens including computers, tablets and smart phones.
 These devices can potentially cause a host of eye and vision problems, with long-term effects on eye health.
 Digital eye strain (also known as computer vision syndrome) is a group of eye issues created or worsened by the use of digital screens.
 This ranges from eye strain due to focusing issues, dry eye from lower blink rates, and potential ocular disease.</p>
 </div>

 #### Eye strain and computer use

 Given the amount of time we all spend using digital devices, it is no surprise that eye strain is experienced frequently amongst users.
 Our eyes can mostly focus well on near devices, though conditions such as [hyperopia](/what-we-do/hyperopia), [astigmatism](/what-we-do/astigmatism) and [presbyopia](/what-we-do/presbyopia) can lead to significant blur and strain with screen use - [glasses](/what-we-do/glasses) or [contact lenses](/what-we-do/contact-lenses) can help in this situation.

 Even if your eyes focus well on digital screens, the eye muscles will fatigue over time, giving the classic symptoms of digital eye strain: ache around the eyes, blurred vision and tiredness.
 There's actually a name for this, known as [computer vision syndrome](https://www.innovativeeyecare.com.au/blog/looking-after-your-eyes-while-working-from-home).
 Taking breaks from your screen every 20 minutes and looking in the distance for 20 seconds can help delay the onset of these symptoms.
 If you use computers for long periods, special anti-fatigue spectacle lenses may help you.
 These have a small reading prescription incorporated which does some of the focusing for you, taking the edge off your symptoms.